snappiee/Donkzz/README.md

+# desparations
+request is out of date and deprecated, i knew, but i still use it. any problems?

 # STARRRRRRR
 Hey, visitors?
 Consider giving me a star and helping for devs?
 A big W for you!
 After v3.1.0 was released, i can go to sleep now, tysm dudes helping me on the way.